-"After what Schiano did, I kind of want to see if a huge program could beat them out," Roche offers.
+"After what Schiano did, I kind of want to see if a huge program could beat them out," Roche said.
 "If they can't, then I will probably wind up at Rutgers.
-I guess the way I should put it is that Stanford and Miami could both to the same thing - challenge what Rutgers just did - but Miami is closer and recruiting me harder so I decided to take that visit first.
+I guess the way I should put it is that Stanford and Miami could both do the same thing - challenge what Rutgers just did - but Miami is closer and recruiting me harder so I decided to take that visit first.
 Then I'll take the Stanford trip if necessary."

 The key question, then, becomes what is necessary for the Card to receive that unofficial visit that was originally to take place this weekend.
 Ironically, it looks like it may take Miami blowing Roche's socks off as well.
 As a Stanford fan, you want to root for the Canes to give a great visit to the offensive tackle in July.

 "Now it's really between Miami and Rutgers," the focal recruit declares.
 "Stanford, North Carolina, Wisconsin and Boston College are behind them.
-Stanford is #3 and if neither Rutgers nor Miami is a clear choice for me after my Miami visit, then I will be taking a trip across the country."
+Stanford is No. 3 and if neither Rutgers nor Miami is a clear choice for me after my Miami visit, then I will be taking a trip across the country."

 That is not a promising outlook for the Cardinal coaches, and moreover they are unlikely to have a chance to change their fate in time.
-They cannot place a phone call to Roche until September 1, and they are not allowed to visit and even wave at the recruit this summer.
+They cannot place a phone call to Roche until Sept.
+1, and they are not allowed to visit and even wave at the recruit this summer.
 Their only tools right now are letters, emails and phone calls to the coaches at Don Bosco.
-But don't count on a New Jersey high school to help a college 3,000 miles away against Rutgers.
+But do not count on a New Jersey high school to help a college 3,000 miles away against Rutgers.
 Not for a second.

 We are left with one parting comment by Brian Roche as he contemplates his next moves in the next few weeks that could end or prolong his recruitment: